 Previously, Strongbox, my gem for using Public Key Encryption with ActiveRecord, allowed only one key pair for encrypting all of the records for a given ActiveRecord model.
 I’ve had a number of requests to make it possible to dynamically choose the keys on a per record basic and version 0.6.0 adds this feature.

-:key_pair can be in one of the following formats:
+The values of :public_key, :private_key, and :key_pair can be in one of the following formats:

 A string containing path to a file.
 This is the default interpretation of a string.